How Sub-Zero transformed the American kitchen

 Now look at today’s kitchen.
 It’s the gathering space, the soul of the home, where cooks exercise their creativity on responsive appliances, and guests savor the finer things of life.
 It’s the showplace of the home too, with a multitude of exquisite design materials replacing the homespun cupboards and bright linoleum you remember.
 Where’s the refrigerator?
 Often invisible, hidden within fine cabinetry.

 What caused this transformation?
 Changing lifestyles.
 Greater disposable income.
-And seventy years of innovation from Sub-Zero.
+And seventy-five years of innovation from Sub-Zero.

 When Westye Bakke began experimenting with refrigeration in the 1930s, it was in part to find a better way to store the insulin his young son Bud needed for his juvenile diabetes.
 Existing freezers didn’t do a reliable job of preserving food, medicine and other necessities.